jgarber623/webmention.sixtwothree.org/README.md

 	</tr>
 </table>

+I'm using the API to pull webmentions onto post pages on my [Jekyll](http://jekyllrb.com)-powered personal website, [sixtwothree.org](http://sixtwothree.org/).
+To do this, I'm using JavaScript to make an AJAX call to `http://webmention.sixtwothree.org/api/webmentions?target=:url`, replacing `:url` with the URL of the current post.
+I shuffle the returned JSON through some templates and inject the results into the page.

 ## Deploying

 The application is deployed using [Capistrano](https://github.com/capistrano/capistrano/wiki) by running the command `cap environment deploy` where `environment` matches configuration files in `config/deploy` (e.g. `config/deploy/production.rb`).
 Deployment largely depends on your host environment, so you'll likely need to make significant changes to the Capistrano set up (or replace it entirely).